Allergic2Bulletz/startup/notes.md

 `import React from 'react';` is necessary in JSX files even though VS Code says it isn't used.
 Spooky!

+A very important note regarding scoped selectors when using CSS modules: only class selectors (i.e. `.main`) are scoped, even in a modules CSS file!
+An element selector (i.e. `main`) is still treated as a global selector.

 ## React Part 2: Reactivity EXAMPLE NOTES

 This was a lot of fun to see it all come together.
 I had to keep remembering to use React state instead of just manipulating the DOM directly.